og1764/CITS3200_17/README.md

 The nice thing about pull requests is that if you need to make any changes, you just simply go back into your local environment and make the changes on the branch that you used to create the pull request.
 This way, once you are done squashing the bugs/typos and you push the same branch back up, the pull request will update with the new changes added.
 Then just get it reviewed again.

+Also, when you are done with making changes to your code, and you are ready to open a Pull request, please tag the designated git gatekeeper/reviewer in our discord channel to review and approve your code.
+Once approved feel free to merge!

 ### Running The web app
 Make sure you have python 3 installed.
 If you dont have it you can download it from [python.org](https://www.python.org/downloads/).